 April is Child Abuse Prevention Month

-This April in America, we take an annual observance to raise awareness of childhood abuse around the country and also — a promise to prevent it.
-Whether we’re donating our time as an advocate or sharing our ideas with those around us, we can all play pivotal roles in doing something that enhances the lives of children everywhere.
+Every April in America, we take an annual observance to raise awareness of childhood abuse around the country and — a promise to prevent it.
+Whether we are donating our time as an advocate or sharing our ideas with those around us, we can all play pivotal roles in doing something that enhances the lives of children and young people everywhere.

 Healthy childhood development means a successful and engaged community.
-It means children who don’t have to be familiar with the devastating aspects of life like abuse and neglect — the things that potentially prevent them from developing into happy adults worthy of thriving.
+It means children who do not have to be familiar with the devastating aspects of life like abuse and maltreatment — the things that potentially prevent them from developing into happy adults worthy of thriving.

 Founded in 1972, the national nonprofit Prevent Child Abuse America is an organization with chapters in all 50 states.
-This April 2018, they’re building on the success of last year’s abuse prevention campaign while they work to deepen their message.
-This year’s theme is “Help Great Childhoods Happen.”
+This April 2023, they are building on the success of last year’s abuse prevention campaign while they work to deepen their message.
+This year’s theme is “Building Together: Prevention in Partnership.”

-Maybe you’re a volunteer, a coach, a teacher — someone ready and willing to know how to look for the signs of abuse among children and be able to prevent it.
+Maybe you’re a volunteer, a coach, a teacher, or a caregiver — someone ready and willing to know how to look for the signs of abuse among children and be able to prevent it.
 Today is the perfect time to learn more and to work alongside the advocates striving every day to prevent child abuse and neglect everywhere.

-With the help of necessary resources, we can come together to create nurturing environments, to understand the epidemic of child abuse, and to prevent the problem before it even begins.
+With the help of necessary resources, we can create nurturing environments, understand the epidemic of child abuse, and prevent the problem before it even begins.